kchen9x7/COSC-5P30-Final-Project-Reimplementation-of-ToG/CoT/README.md

 ```

 ### How to eval
+Before running eval.py, please make sure to run the jsonl2json.py to convert the jsonl outfile for json as this is the format needed for eval.
-After finish ToG and generating the result file (such as `CoT_cwq.jsonl`), proceed to the "eval" directory `README.md`.
+After finish ToG and generating the result file (such as `ToG_cwq.jsonl` or `CoT_cwq.jsonl`), proceed to the "eval" directory `README.md`.